Skip to content

 And the EMG SA with alnico V magnets for a more balanced output and vintage Stratocaster-style tone.
 Used by David Gilmour on his Red Strat (EMG DG20 David Gilmour Set).

-For a classic HSS setup, we can opt for an EMG 85 in bridge position, along with two EMG SA.
+For a classic HSS pickup configuration, we can opt for an EMG 85 in bridge position, along with two EMG SA.
 This is the setup Mark Knopfler uses on his Pensa Shure MK 1.

 Pensa Shure MK 1 of Mark Knopfler